9127

 Skyworks Solutions Inventory Days Outstanding

-This quarter, Skyworks Solutions's DIO came in at 121, which is 15 days below its five-year average.
-At the moment, these numbers show no indication of an excessive inventory buildup.
+This quarter, Skyworks Solutions's DIO came in at 122, which is 15 days below its five-year average.
+These numbers show that despite the recent increase, there's no indication of an excessive inventory buildup.

 Pricing Power